quetz-al/quetzal/docs/source/gcp_deployment.rst

    .. code-block:: console

     $ gcloud container clusters create quetzal-cluster \
-      --num-nodes=4
+      --num-nodes=1 \
+      --enable-autoscaling --min-nodes=1 --max-nodes=4

-   This will create 4 Google Compute Engine VM instances that will be used as CPU and memory resources managed by k8s.
+   This will create a pool of 1 node (a Google Compute Engine VM instance) that will be used as CPU and memory resources managed by k8s.
+This also enables horizontal autoscaling, which will create or delete nodes in order to meet the resource usage of the services running in the cluster.
 The VM machine type in this example is the default `n1-standard-1`_, as shown by:

    .. code-block:: console